ianmuqrish/sql-project-employee-analysis/README.md

 # 🧾 Sales Performance Analysis (SQL Project)

 This project explores a fictional company's sales data using SQL.
-It is structured around three main tables: Customers, Orders, and Products.
+It is structured around three main tables: Menu_items, Order_details and Menu_items&order_details

 ---

 ## 📌 Objective

 Analyze sales performance and answer key business questions like:
-- Which product lines are most profitable?
+- What are the least and most expensive Italian dishes on the menu?
-- What are the sales trends over time?
+- What are the top 5 orders that spent the most money?
-- Who are the top-performing sales reps?
+- What are the least and most ordered items, and what categories are they from?

 ---

 ## 🗂️ Files in This Repository

-- `customers_queries.sql` – customer-related queries
+- `menu_items.sql` – customer-related queries
-- `orders_queries.sql` – revenue, trends, sales analysis
+- `order details.sql` – revenue, trends, sales analysis
 - `products_queries.sql` – product performance and sales breakdown

 ---